kaizen-ai/kaizenflow/sorrentum_sandbox/spring2024/SorrTask780_Simple_Chatbot_with_Redis/README.md

 - In our Big Data Systems class, we learned about the importance of selecting the right tools and technologies for developing scalable and efficient applications
 - Flask, Redis, Docker, and Hugging Face Transformers are all examples of technologies that we have studied and utilized in our project
-- Hugging Face Transformers aligns with our study of pre-trained machine learning models, particularly for Natural Language Processing (NLP) tasks
+- Hugging Face Transformers aligns with our study of pre-trained machine learning models, particularly for NLP tasks
 - Redis corresponds to our exploration of in-memory data stores for efficient caching and data retrieval
 - Docker ties back to our discussions on containerization, a critical approach for scalable and portable deployments